-How many people are trafficked in the U.S. every year?
+How Many People are Trafficked in the U.S. Yearly?

 In 2017, Polaris worked on 8,759 cases of human trafficking reported to the Polaris-operated National Human Trafficking Hotline and BeFree Textline.
 These cases involved 10,615 individual victims; nearly 5,000 potential traffickers and 1,698 trafficking businesses.
 Human trafficking is notoriously underreported.
 Shocking as these numbers are, they are likely only a tiny fraction of the actual problem.

 Human trafficking can happen to anyone but some people are more vulnerable than others.
 Significant risk factors include recent migration or relocation, substance use, mental health concerns, involvement with the children welfare system and being a runaway or homeless youth.
 Often, traffickers identify and leverage their victims’ vulnerabilities in order to create dependency.

 Perpetrators of human trafficking span all racial, ethnic, and gender demographics and are as diverse as survivors.
 Some use their privilege, wealth, and power as a means of control while others experience the same socio-economic oppression as their victims.
 They include individuals, business owners, members of a gang or network, parents or family members of victims, intimate partners, owners of farms or restaurants, and powerful corporate executives and government representatives.